Symmetry Fractionalization, Defects, and Gauging of Topological Phases

-This follows from the $H^2_{q}(\mathbb{Z}_{2}^{{\bf T}}, \text{U}(1))$ classification of projective representations.
+This follows from the $H^2_{q}(\mathbb{Z}_{2}^{{\bf T}}, \text{U}(1))= \mathbb{Z}_{2}$ classification of projective representations.
 In particular, the modified $2$-cocycle condition of Eq.~(\ref{eq:anti-projective-cocycle}) is simply the condition $e^{i 2 \Phi_{{\bf T},{\bf T}}} =1$, and the modified $2$-coboundary condition of Eq.~(\ref{eq:anti-projective-coboundary}) is $e^{i \Phi_{{\bf T},{\bf T}}} =1$.
 The projective representation $e^{i \Phi_{{\bf T},{\bf T}}} =-1$ gives the usual degeneracy from Kramers theorem, where $|\Psi \rangle$ and $R_{\bf T} |\Psi \rangle$ are necessarily orthogonal and degenerate in energy for any state $|\Psi \rangle$ when $R_{\bf T}$ commutes with the Hamiltonian.
 Physically, this corresponds to the case where the system has half-integer angular momentum, i.e. an odd number of electrons in the system.

 The symmetry action on the topological state space is specified by the action on fusion vertex states

 Since this is an anti-unitary symmetry, it follows that